 Populations of fish species taken for human consumption have been heavily exploited for most of this century, but have been able to withstand this.
-Experience suggests, however, that intensive exploitation requires careful control during periods of naturally induced decreases in recruitment.
+Experience suggests, however, that intensive exploitation requires careful control during periods of naturally-induced decreases in recruitment.
 Some gadoids are at their lowest level of spawning stock biomass in the past 30 years, and this gives reason for concern.

-Far fewer data are available for the short-lived fish species exploited by the industrial fisheries.
+Little data are available for the short-lived fish species exploited by industrial fisheries.
 These species constitute an important source of food for a number of other species and changes in their abundance may thus have important direct and indirect consequences.

 Consideration of the biology of many benthic species suggests that they are unlikely to suffer from recruitment failure at the current levels of fishing.
-However, undisturbed reference sites are not available and areas closed to fishing for scientific investigation would facilitate understanding of the processes.
+However, undisturbed reference sites are not presently available although areas closed to fishing for scientific investigations would facilitate understanding of these processes.

-Despite low fecundities, birds and seals have sustained their populations while subject to fisheries-induced mortality.
-The situation for cetaceans is uncertain due to an ignorance of their distributions, abundances and mortality rates.
+Despite low fecundities, birds and seals have sustained their populations while subjected to fisheries-induced mortality.
+The situation for cetaceans is uncertain due to the lack of knowledge of their distributions, abundances and mortality rates.
 Clearly, a better understanding of their population dynamics is needed, but the generally low rate of reproduction in cetaceans suggests that they might be particularly vulnerable to additional mortality caused by fishing.